On-Chain Auctions with Deposits: Model and Results

 The existence of a separating equilibrium where bidder $1$ always enters the auction requires that the density function $f$ is strictly decreasing in the beginning, i.e.~the cumulative distribution function is concave for low types and hence low valuations are more likely.
-This is the case for the square root distribution $F(x)=\sqrt{x}$.
+This is the case, in particular if the entire distribution is concave in which case we obtain: